-- 3.9 MECAB provides a speedy, informal and inexpensive adjudication service to members of the public.
-It is empowered to determine employment claims involving not more than 10 claimants for a sum not exceeding \$8,000 per claimant. - 3.10 In 2013, MECAB recorded 1 407 claims amounting to \$6,016,464 and concluded 1 523 claims with a total award of \$3,019,691.
+- 3.10 MECAB provides a speedy, informal and inexpensive adjudication service to members of the public.
+It is empowered to determine employment claims involving not more than 10 claimants for a sum not exceeding \$8,000 per claimant. - 3.11 In 2014, MECAB recorded 1 162 claims amounting to \$4,968,744 and concluded 1 160 claims with a total award of \$2,505,492.

-Regulation of Trade Unions
+Administration of Trade Unions

-- 3.11 The Registry of Trade Unions (RTU) is responsible for the promotion of sound and responsible trade union administration, and is entrusted with the statutory duty to register trade unions, process and register their rules, examines their annual audited statements of account, and conducts inspection visits to trade unions to ensure that they comply with TUO. - 3.12 In 2013, 14 new trade unions were registered, making up a cumulative total of 858 registered trade unions (comprising 809 employee unions, 18 employers' associations and 31 mixed organisations of employees and employers) and eight registered trade union federations.
-Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm

-3.13 In the year, RTU examined 664 statements of account and conducted 381 inspection visits to trade unions with a view to affirming that their administration and financial management were in compliance with TUO.
-To facilitate trade union officers in acquiring knowledge of union law and management, RTU organised four courses on trade union bookkeeping, auditing and trade union management and legislation.
+- 3.12 The Registry of Trade Unions (RTU) is responsible for administering TUO and Trade Union Registration Regulations.
+Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of account and any other returns required by the law to be furnished to RTU, organising courses on trade union legislation and fundamental trade union account management for trade unions and conducting inspections and visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules. - 3.13 In 2014, 15 new trade unions and one trade union federation were registered, making up a cumulative total of 869 registered trade unions (comprising 819 employee unions, 17 employers' associations and 33 mixed organisations of employees and employers) and nine registered trade union federations.
+Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.14 In the year, RTU examined 713 annual statements of account and conducted 376 inspections and visits to trade unions with a view to promoting sound and responsible trade union administration.
+To facilitate trade union officers in acquiring knowledge of union legislation and management, RTU organised four courses on trade union bookkeeping, auditing and trade union management and legislation.